Azure/bicep-reps/README.md

     [*] --> Draft: Open a PR
     Draft --> Review: Review the PR
     Review --> Active: PR accepted
-    Review --> Rejected: PR rejected
+    Review --> Rejected: PR rejected and closed
-    Active --> Active: Create new PRs to\n make revision Active --> Final: Feature fully implemented
+    Active --> Active: Create new PRs to\n make revisions Active --> Final: Feature fully implemented
-    Active --> Inactive: Not enough feedback\n has been received to\n finalize the feature Final --> Deprecated: REP superceded by a new REP Rejected --> [*]
+    Active --> Deferred: Not enough feedback\n has been received to\n finalize the feature Final --> Deprecated: REP superceded by a new REP Rejected --> [*]
 ```